 - We pay particular attention to how we touch things in order to avoid cross-contamination.

-- We regularly review our infection control procedures to ensure that what we are doing is consistent and highly-effective.
+- We regularly and thoroughly review our infection control procedures to ensure that what we are doing is consistent and highly-effective.

-- We have two Infection Control Coordinators to assist us and oversee our infection control procedures.
+- We have two Infection Control Coordinators to assist us and oversee our infection prevention & control procedures.

 How do we know the sterilizer is working properly?